natalabr/bash-backup/readme.md

 # Bash backup

-Functions: creating backups, making a list of backups, searching for files and backups, removing backups, creating log-file
+Functions: creating backups, making a list of backups, searching for files in backups, removing backups, creating and removing a log-file